 If you have a member food drive, please consider including a Food Build in your event plans.
 It gets your members involved and excited about the event.
 Take the cans and boxes of food and other food items collected and build something out of them; like building blocks.
-Take pictures of your food build throughout the process and one of the final structure and submit those pictures to the home office by December 14, 2017 along with a completed food build form.
-The food build form can be completed online here.
+Take pictures of your food build throughout the process and one of the final structure and submit those pictures to the home office by December 15, 2018 along with a description that includes the number of members and nonmembers involved, the total pounds of food collected, the approximate value of the total food collected and the number of hours spent on the food drive and food build.
+A food build form can be completed online here.

 Step 1.
 Build-Create a Food Build structure

 Step 2.
 Share-Share pictures of your Food Build with the Home Office